wladimir-computin/FimiX8-SDFG/README.md

 I got my shiny new Fimi X8 SE and wanted to update it before the first flight.
 During the update the connection got lost and my drone got bricked: After boot, the app was showing the "System is preparing" error message and I couldn't fly or update again.
 So I reverse engineered the firmware files and Fimi Navi APK, found how to flash firmware using the sd-card and unbricked my drone with it (I'm still suprised and thankful that it actually worked).
 Now I want to share my knowledge with you :)

+### Update 02.03.2020
+I wanted to upgrade my Fimi from an older firmware and, guess what, the update process via app stopped at 50% and said timeout.
+The RC was peeping for some time, I guess it lost connection or something.
+The drone bricked (of course), camera wasn't working properly and something was wrong with the Gimbal.
+No more updates possible, app told me that A12 (camera) wasn't connected, which it certainly was!

+Good news is, this tool still works!
+I created a ``fr_firmware.bin`` containing all the newest firmwares, put it on the sd-card, turned on the RC and the drone.
+It took some time, so be patient, don't turn it off for at least 10 minutes.
+The update process by FIMI is really fragile, I think I'm gonna stick to the sd-card method.

 ### How FIMI implemented the update procedure
 *While updating the drone via the App, this is what actually happens in the background:*